TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 {% include candid-image.html src="/assets/images/github/npm-publish-run-1.png" alt="Lerna Publish Fails" %}

 I've seen that error before.
 The same thing happened when I [first ran lerna publish]({% link _posts/2024-05-21-bootstrapping-npm-publish.md %}) on my machine without logging into npm first.
-It seems likely that my NPM automation token hasn't been picked up.
+It seems likely that authentication with NPM failed.

+I'd made two mistakes.
+First, Trusted Publishing requires npm client 11.5.1 or later.
+I need to use Node 24.X when publishing.

-It turns out that the way GitHub actions handles authentication with npm is a [little convoluted](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).
+Second, it turns out that the way GitHub actions handles authentication with npm is a [little convoluted](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).
 You need to explicitly specify the NPM package registry URL in the `setup-node` action, even though it's the default.
-This triggers `setup-node` to write a hardcoded `.npmrc` file to the runner which includes `_authToken=${NODE_AUTH_TOKEN}`.
-Finally, you need to make sure that `NODE_AUTH_TOKEN` is defined in the environment when you run the publish.
+This triggers `setup-node` to write a hardcoded `.npmrc` file to the runner which configures authentication.

 My workflow was missing the `registry-url: https://registry.npmjs.org` line.
 All I needed to do was add it and rerun.